CleverRaven/Cataclysm-DDA/data/mods/MindOverMatter/PowerDescriptionSpoilers.md

 *Duration*: 10 minutes to 30 minutes, plus 45 seconds to 90 seconds per power level<br />
 *Stamina Cost*: 6500, minus 150 per level to a minimum of 3500<br />
 *Channeling Time*: 350 moves, minus 9 moves per level to a minimum of 150<br />
-*Effects*: Passively recharge any UPS-compatible devices on the psion's person.<br /> *Prerequisites*: Spark Sight 5, Electrical Discharge 8<br />
+*Effects*: Passively recharge any batteries and electrical devices on the psion's person.<br /> *Prerequisites*: Spark Sight 5, Electrical Discharge 8<br />

 ## Neural Spasms